williamkannis/Beta-diversity-change-drivers/README.md

 <ins>NOTE:</ins> We cannot provide raw community or trait data used in the manuscript without completed data requests, but we do provide the phylogenetic tree and scripts used to format and filter the trait and community data.
 See [Diversity Input Data](#diversity-input-data) for more information

-<ins>NOTE:</ins> If replicating the results of analysis (Script XX onward) by downloading data from the [Zenodo respository](), the .zip files will create duplicate folders.
+<ins>NOTE:</ins> If replicating the results of analysis (Script 11 onward) by downloading data from the [Zenodo respository](), the .zip files will create duplicate folders.
 It is recommended to download all data before creating new file structures.

 ### Prepare input data - perform on local machine
 To best take advantage of high performance computation, we need to format our data in a manner that allows for parallel processing of diversity metrics.
 As we need to estimate 999 null iterations of each diversity metric and species pool (native only and contemporary), we want to prepare input data that can run simultaneously.
 For beta diversity null models, we need to generate 999 shuffled trait matrices and phylogenetic trees.
 For native alpha diversity, we need to generate 999 random community matrices.
 A benefit to HPC is that processes can be ran on a high number of cores among multiple computer nodes.
 To take advantage of HPC, we need to divide the list of null traits, trees, and/or communities into chunks based on CPU and memory limits per each node.
 These chunk can be ran on separate computer nodes.
 This reduces memory requirements within nodes and allows for better queue times.